FIWARE/tutorials.Linked-Data/README.md

 ![](https://jason-fox.github.io/tutorials.Linked-Data/img/ngsi-ld.png)

 Once again, _entity_ can be considered to be the core element.
-Every entity must use a unique '`id` [URN](https://en.wikipedia.org/wiki/Uniform_resource_name), there is also a `type`, to define the structure of the data held, which is a URN, whcih should correspond to a well-defined data model which can be found on the web.
+Every entity must use a unique `id` [URN](https://en.wikipedia.org/wiki/Uniform_resource_name), there is also a `type`, used to define the structure of the data held, which is also a URN.
+This URN should correspond to a well-defined data model which can be found on the web.
 For example the URN `https://uri.fiware.org/ns/datamodels/Building` is used to define common data model for a [building](https://fiware-datamodels.readthedocs.io/en/latest/Building/Building/doc/spec/index.html).

 _Entities_ can have _properties_ and _relationships_.
-Ideally the name of each _property_ should be a well defined URN which corresponds to a common concept found across the web (e.g. `http://schema.org/address` is a common URN for the physical address of an item).
-The _property_ will also have a value which will reflect the state of that property.
-Finally a property may itself have further properties (a.k.a. _properties-of-properties_) which reflect furthe information about the property itself.
-Properties and relationships may in turn have a linked embedded structure (of _properties-of-properties_ or _properties-of-relationships or relationships-of-properties_ or _relationships-of-relationships_) which lead to the following:
+Ideally the name of each _property_ should also be a well defined URN which corresponds to a common concept found across the web (e.g. `http://schema.org/address` is a common URN for the physical address of an item).
+The _property_ will also have a value which will reflect the state of that property (e.g `name="Checkpoint Markt"`).
+Finally a property may itself have further properties (a.k.a. _properties-of-properties_) which reflect further information about the property itself.
+Properties and relationships may in turn have a linked embedded structure (of _properties-of-properties_ or _properties-of-relationships or relationships-of-properties_ or _relationships-of-relationships_ etc.) which lead to the following:

 An NGSI LD Data Entity (e.g. a supermarket):